cs1302uga/cs1302-tutorials/scripts/scripts.md

   ```
   #! interpreter [optional-arg]
   ```

+  For historical reasons, this first line is known as a _shebang_ due

 The interpreter must be a valid pathname for an executable program which is not itself a script.
 When executed, then interpreter will be invoked with the following